idaholab/virtual_test_bed/doc/content/msr/msfr/nek5000_cfd_model.md

 key results and discoveries.

 !alert note
-This documentation assumes that reader has the basic knowledge of Nek5000, and is able to run the example cases provided in [Nek5000 tutorial](https://nek5000.github.io/NekDoc/index.html)
+This documentation assumes that reader has basic knowledge of Nek5000, and is able to run the example cases provided in [Nek5000 tutorial](https://nek5000.github.io/NekDoc/index.html)